2025 FIM Bajas World Cup

-The 2025 FIM Bajas World Cup season is the 14th season of the FIM Bajas World Cup, an international rally raid competition for motorbikes, quads and SSVs.
+The 2025 FIM Bajas World Cup season was the 14th season of the FIM Bajas World Cup, an international rally raid competition for motorbikes, quads and SSVs.

 Calendar

-The calendar for the 2025 season is scheduled to have eight rounds, with some of the events also being part of 2025 FIA World Cup for Cross-Country Bajas.
+The calendar for the 2025 season was scheduled to have eight rounds, with some of the events also being part of 2025 FIA World Cup for Cross-Country Bajas.

 The sixth round in Hungary was later cancelled after the season had started.